Shazzz135/Shazzz135/README.md

 # 💫 About Me:
-🩼 Im currently taking CP264
+🩼 I'm currently in 2nd year
-🤓 Im strong in Python, C and Swift
+🤓 I'm strongest in Python, C, and Swift
 📩 Reach me at: sayy3423@mylaurier.ca / nickshahbaz135@gmail.com